Pythm/ad-Lightwand/README.md

 **Custom Mode Names**
 - With the exception of `custom` and `reset`, you can use **any** mode name in `light_modes`.
 - You can **overwrite** default behavior by defining your own configuration.
-- n addition to `night` mode you can configure modes beginning with night, for instance `night-kid-bedroom`.
+- In addition to `night` mode you can configure modes beginning with night, for instance `night-kid-bedroom`.
 All modes starting with night or off will by default disable motion detection.

 ---